IanWalston/login/README.md

 ## index.html

-The index contains a form with labled inputs for username and password and a submit button.
+The index contains a form with labeled inputs for username and password and a submit button.
-The form contains an action and method attribute as a fall back in case javascript is not enabled in the browser.
+The form contains an action and method attributes as a fall back in case javascript is not enabled in the browser.
 Otherwise, this default behavior is prevented by the login.js.

 ## login.js